 Our attorneys are highly recognized not only for our skill and experience, but for our down to earth approach and unwavering commitment to serving the interests of our clients.
 We understand the financial and emotional strain a divorce can have, and we work hard to guide our clients through the legal process as smoothly and seamlessly as possible.
 We provide extended evening and weekend hours, and we also respond quickly to all client inquiries.

 Taxes can impact several parts of a divorce, including:

 - Child Custody: Custody and visitation arrangements have become more complicated in recent years.
 Today, many divorcing spouses retain joint custody.
 Since the IRS only allows one party to claim a child as a dependent, it must be decided ahead of time how parents will claim children on their taxes each year.
 In many cases, the parent who children live with most of the time will claim children as dependents, but the parents may be able to work out an arrangement in which each parent claims different children or parents claim a child in alternating years.

 - Property and Asset Division: There are potential tax consequences when property is divided, such as capital gains taxes on the sale of a house and taxes on money withdrawn from retirement accounts.
 Spouses should also be sure to understand which party is allowed to take itemized deductions such as mortgage interest, property taxes, etc. If these and other financial issues are addressed ahead of time, tax liability can be minimized for both spouses.

 Addressing tax consequences in a divorce is essential if you want to avoid financial setbacks after everything is finalized.
-At Mevorah Law Offices LLC, we have in-depth knowledge of divorce tax consequences and how they will affect your post-divorce finances.
+At Mevorah & Giglio Law Offices, we have in-depth knowledge of divorce tax consequences and how they will affect your post-divorce finances.
 We offer flexible appointments on nights and weekends for your convenience.
 For a free consultation with one of our skilled and compassionate Illinois divorce attorneys, contact our office today at 630-932-9100.